#327) Little Caesar (1931)

 - This movie is also responsible for every single Edward G. Robinson impression you’ve ever heard, from Bugs Bunny to Billy Crystal to Chief Wiggum.

 - While not the first gangster picture of the ‘30s, “Little Caesar” is the one that convinced Warner Bros. to start cranking them out.
-Among the follow-ups are fellow NFR entries “The Public Enemy” and United Artists’ “Scarface: The Shame of the Nation”.
+Among the follow-ups are fellow NFR entries “The Public Enemy” and United Artists’ “Scarface”.

 - I can’t find evidence that Little Caesars Pizza is named after the movie, but I just want to point out how much I enjoy the delicious pizza that Little Caesars has been offering for 60 years.
 And don’t forget to order Crazy Bread!